MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Related Work

 \section{Related Work}

-\textbf{Defense against Adversarial Examples.} A variety of approaches have been proposed for defending against adversarial examples.
-Meng et al.~\cite{Meng2017MagNet} propose a defense approach named MagNet against adversarial examples.
+A variety of approaches have been proposed for defending against adversarial examples.
+Meng et al.~\cite{Meng2017MagNet} proposed a defense approach named MagNet against adversarial examples.
 MagNet consists of two main steps: detect and reform.
 Like \toolName, MagNet does not modify the target model.
-MagNet first detects whether a given input example is adversarial by measuring the distance between the input example and the manifold of normal examples in the training set.
-If the input example is farther to the manifold of the normal examples, the input example is marked as an adversarial example and then gets reformed/reconstructed to be close to normal examples.
-Finally, the example is passed to the target model to classify.
-Their ideas are quite different from our \toolName approach, because \toolName does not reform the given example.
+MagNet first detects whether a given input example is adversarial by measuring the distance between the input example and the manifold of legitimate examples in the training set.
+If the input example is farther to the manifold of the legitimate examples, the input example is marked as an adversarial example and then gets reformed/reconstructed to be close to legitimate examples.
+Their ideas are different from our \toolName approach, because \toolName does not reform the given example.
 Instead, \toolName trains more models to handle any example.
-MagNet does not require the knowledge of the attack approaches, and can perform well in the \textit{gray-box} attack scenario (where the attackers know about the target model and the defense, but not the parameters of the defense), but cannot handle the white-box attack scenario at all.
-Another approach similar to MagNet is APE-GAN~\cite{AEGAN}, which generates images similar to the given adversarial example by using Generative Adversarial Net (GAN)~\cite{gan:2014}.
-Both MagNet and APE-GAN still provide ineffective defense against C\&W.
+MagNet can perform well in a \textit{gray-box} attack scenario (where the attackers know about the target model and the defense, but not the parameters of the defense), but cannot handle a white-box attack scenario at all.
+In fact, MagNet achieves only less than 20\%/40\% adversarial accuracy against FGSM/C\&W attack (in the white-box attack scenario) for MNIST~\cite{defensegan}.
+So our approach outperforms MagNet.

+Xu et al.~\cite{Xu:NDSS18} proposed an approach to detect an adversarial example by ``squeezing'' out unnecessary input features.
+Then the approach compares the model's prediction on the original example with its prediction on the squeezed example.
+If the predictions are substantially different, the original example is likely to be adversarial.
+However, their approach does not produce any output if the given input is adversarial.

+Rouhani et al.~\cite{Rouhani2018DeepFense} proposed an approach of using complementary but disjoint modular redundancies to defend against adversarial examples.
+Although Rouhani et al. claim their approach to be attack-independent, it still requires a lot of pre-constructed modules, which are needed to be trained with different attack algorithms.
+Their approach only guarantees to detect whether a given input is a legitimate input or not, but there is no guarantee on the accuracy of the output when the input is adversarial.